h4ck3rm1k3/daedalus/README.md

 Daedalus - cryptocurrency wallet

+## hot mode vs cold mode

+If the electron is started with the HOT=1 env variable, the middleware server is loaded from localhost, otherwise the scripts are loaded from dist.

 ## Components

 There are two parts to the wallet, the electron front end and the node js middleware that listens on port 4000.